Employee onboarding, the Slack way

 Welcome aboard!

-You can tell a lot – some say everything – about a company by the way that it welcomes new employees.
+You can tell a lot—some say everything— about a company by the way it welcomes new employees.

 - They stay more aligned with company goals